FREQUENTLY ASKED QUESTIONS

 Private Lessons: 30 minutes

 (You may sign up for as many as you'd like.
-I recommend 3-5 lessons for adults, & older children teens learning to swim.
+I recommend 3-5 lessons for adults (we can always add more lessons as needed), & older children teens learning to swim.
 I do not recommend private lessons for younger children unless that child has a disability.)

 DO YOU TEACH CLASSES AFTER WORK HOURS FOR WORKING PARENTS?